MTsocketAPI/Csharp-Library/README.md

-# MTsocketAPI Libraries
+# MTsocketAPI C# Libraries

-Libraries created to help developers to easily use the MTsocketAPI
+Libraries created to help developers to easily use the MTsocketAPI using C#